g3n1us/pub/README.md

 ## Post Setup

-After setup is complete, there are some other optional steps you can take.

-Publish your assets from the Pub package to the site:
+After setup is complete, publish your assets from the Pub package to the site:

 	php artisan vendor:publish

+There are some other optional steps you can take:

 Seed the site with placeholder content: